Let’s skip the introductions and get straight down to the Time Management Tips to Quickly Increase Your Productivity.

 Open Google and type ‘four minute timer’ directly into the search bar.

 #18.
-Want Google to show you videos, posts, images, definitions, maps, etc. in one search
+Google showing you videos, posts, images etc. in one search

 Use wdyl.com, from Google, to show everything you wanted to know about one topic on one page.
 Then you can choose more easily what you want to know.